September 30, 2025

 This is the most common failure in any action-tracking system.
 Your system must automate accountability, escalating from gentle reminders to manager notifications.
 This isn’t nagging; it’s about creating a transparent, auditable safety net to ensure a critical verification never falls through the cracks.

 This detailed specification is a shared document that ensures we are building the right solution, together.
-By defining these hidden requirements upfront, we ensure the feature doesn’t just get built-It gets adopted.
+By defining these hidden requirements upfront, we ensure the feature doesn’t just get built—it gets adopted.
 It works correctly every time, provides the data you need for compliance and improvement, and ultimately makes your workplaces safer.